-There are only a few reasons we water during the day.
-One reason is to catch up from recent outdoor events.
-Generally these events require us to turn off the water for a couple of days prior to the event.
-In the summer months it is crucial to hydrate the lawns soon after these events.
-We do a light non-potable watering during the day to ease the stress of the grass, then later in the evenings when evapotranspiration rates are at their lowest, we run another program so we are able to properly hit the target root zone.
-Another reason you may see the system running during the day is for maintenance.
-We have two full time employees that are responsible for the upkeep of our system.
+A reason you may see the system running during the day is for maintenance.
+We have a crew of employees that are responsible for the upkeep of our system.
 We have an estimated 50 thousand sprinkler heads on campus and we have to run the systems briefly during the day in order to check for breaks and leaks.
 Not doing so would only result in larger amounts of water waste and we do this regularly to limit our water waste.
-Sometimes you will see a gardener spot watering an area where a sprinkler has failed to work properly consequently drying out the lawn.
-We ask that the gardeners spot water the area rather than running the entire station.
 Lastly, there are a few times during the year when we over seed the athletic fields.
 During these transitional months we need to run the system for proper seed germination.
 These seed programs are common practices.
 We also may be watering during the day during the 21 day establishment period for new plantings.
-Both of these are exceptions to the City of Stockton regulations on water use which we have attached.
+Both of these are exceptions to the City of Stockton and State of California regulations on water use which we have attached.
 There are other several exceptions in the regulations that apply to the University including an exception to non-potable water use but we use that exception only when absolutely necessary.
-We take our environmental responsibilities very seriously.
+We take our environmental responsibilities seriously.

 Muir Botanical Area